dingusagar/AmITheAsshole-Classifier/reports/midterm.md

 ## Methods

-This section includes various ML methods we used for our project.
+This section includes various ML methods we used for our project and the motivations for using them.

 ### Preprocessing